-M&A ACTIVITY
+M&A activity

-What is the current status of the M&A market in your jurisdiction?
+1. What is the current status of the M&A market in your jurisdiction?

-In 2015, the number of M&A transactions in which Japanese companies were involved was reported to be about 2,990, the total value of which was about JPY22.4 trillion.
-The value of M&A transactions in which Japanese companies were involved approximately doubled in 2015 compared to 2014.
-The total value of in-out M&A transactions in which Japanese companies were involved was about JPY10.6 trillion, an all-time high in terms of monetary amounts.
+In 2017, the number of M&A transactions in which Japanese companies were involved was reported to be about 3,472, the total value of which was approximately JPY14.1 trillion.
+The number of M&A transactions in which Japanese companies were involved was the highest number ever recorded.
+The total value of in-out M&A transactions in which Japanese companies were involved was approximately JPY6.5 trillion.